WPTechInnovation/wpw-doc-dev/docs/nodejs.md

 Once you've got Node.js and npm.js, you should be good to go.

-1. Clone or download [the repository](https://github.com/WPTechInnovation/wpw-sdk-nodejs): `git clone https://github.com/WPTechInnovation/wpw-sdk-nodejs.git`.
+1. Clone or download [the repository](https://github.com/WPTechInnovation/wpw-sdk-nodejs): `git clone https://github.com/WPTechInnovation/wpw-sdk-nodejs.git`
-2. Change to the folder `cd wpw-sdk-nodejs`.
+2. Change to the folder `cd wpw-sdk-nodejs`
-3. Update the submodules: `git submodule update --init --recursive`.
+3. Update the submodules: `git submodule update --init --recursive`
-4. Download the required modules: `npm install`.
+4. Download the required modules: `npm install`

 !!! note